House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Saw is Right for Your Needs?

-Now that you understand the difference between the sliding and non-sliding miter saw you have the difficult task of deciding which one is a better fit for you.
-We have broken down the few things that you should consider to help you make the right choice.
+Now that you understand the difference between the sliding and non-sliding miter you have the difficult task of deciding which one is a better fit for you.
+We have broken down a few things you should consider to help you make the right choice.

 Size of Wood

-If you are cutting six and twelve-inch boards, you will be doing a lot of flipping if your saw is non-sliding saw.
-Working with two and four-inch boards, you may enjoy the simplicity of the standard miter saw.
-Try to think of how often you will need to cut through wider strips of wood.
-If you only occasionally need this feature, you can go for the non-sliding miter saw.
+If you are cutting 12-inch boards, you will be doing a lot of flipping if your saw is a non-sliding saw.
+Working with 2 to 4-inch boards, you may enjoy the simplicity of the standard miter saw.
+Consider how often you will need to cut through wider strips of wood.
+If you only occasionally need this feature, you can use the non-sliding miter saw.

 Size of the Saw

-The sliding miter saw is a bit bigger and heavier than the non-sliding miter saw.
+The sliding miter saw is bigger and heavier than the non-sliding miter saw.
 As you can imagine, it has quite a few more parts and a broad base.
-You can move a sliding miter saw around a job site if you need to, but it is not ideal.
-If you are looking for a saw that is just going to stay in your shop, then the size and portability may not matter as much to you.
+You can move a sliding miter saw around a job site if necessary, but it is not ideal.
+If you are looking for a saw that will stay in your shop, the size and portability may not matter as much.

-The sliding saw can extend its reach out to 12 or even 16 inches, more than twice the width of a non-slider.
-If you’re routinely working with boards this wide, you will thank yourself every day for buying the sliding miter saw.
-And since you’re only cutting once, all your cuts will be cleaner and more precise.
+The sliding saw can extend its reach to 12 or even 16 inches, more than twice the width of a non-slider.
+If you’re routinely working with boards that wide, you will thank yourself daily for buying the sliding miter saw.
+Since you’re only cutting once, all your cuts will be cleaner and more precise.

 Conclusion

-It’s hard to say that a sliding saw is a better saw than a non-sliding.
-The sliding saw does have some additional features that make it better suited for specific projects.
+It’s hard to say that a sliding saw is better than a non-sliding one.
+The sliding saw has additional features that make it better suited for specific projects.
 If your budget restricts you to the non-sliding miter saw, don’t feel as though you are getting a bad saw.
-Both the non-sliding and sliding miters saws are essential saws for any woodworker or builder.
+Both the non-sliding and sliding miters saws are essential tools for any woodworker or builder.

-So why does anyone have a sliding style?
-Nowadays, many higher-end homes include massive crown moldings, and some historical renovations (and imitations) demand oversized baseboards as well.
-These boards will be well over 6 inches wide – sometimes as wide as 12 inches.
-You will be able to cut them on a non-sliding saw, but you will have to cut it twice – cut, flip it over, cut a second time to meet the first cut.
-Doing this occasionally isn’t all that time-consuming, but if you are doing this kind of work all the time, you’ll want a sliding saw.
+So why does anyone use a sliding style?
+Nowadays, many higher-end homes include massive crown moldings, and some historical renovations require oversized baseboards.
+These boards are over 6 inches wide and sometimes as wide as 12 inches.
+You can cut them on a non-sliding saw, but you will have to cut them twice.
+Doing this occasionally isn’t very time-consuming, but if you cut wide boards frequently, you’ll want a sliding saw.